Serial killer Ted Bundy used alcohol to lower his inhibitions and build up the courage to commit his murders.

 His urges and the fantasies that fueled them were always there.
 They did not just suddenly appear whenever he put a bottle of malt up to his lips.

 According to Bundy, alcohol lowered his inhibitions and gave him the courage to commit his crimes.
-Basically, when he drank, it increased his urges to engage in anti-social behaviors such as voyeurism.
+Essentially, drinking increased his desire to engage in anti-social behaviors such as voyeurism.

 However, those urges were always inside of him.
 Even if he was a teetotaler, it is likely that he would have acted on his fantasies at some point or another.

 Bundy was a sociopath who did not feel guilt or remorse.
 The only thing stopping him from committing his crimes in the beginning was a lack of courage.